Toyfriendo/Toyfriendo/README.md

 <!--
 README.md for Xalty – flashy version with explanatory inline comments.
-These HTML comments clarify the purpose of dynamic elements so future you (or collaborators) can tweak things without spelunking through obscure SVG query‑strings or service URLs.
+These HTML comments clarify the purpose of dynamic elements so future you (or collaborators) can tweak things without spelunking through obscure SVG query-strings or service URLs.
 -->

 <!-- ============================================================= -->